 As a despairing Galvin faces the uphill quest, his expert witness exhorts him to invest hope in the jury, saying, “People can surprise you.
 Sometimes they have a great capacity to hear the truth.”

-We cannot remove the mirror of al-Qaeda in January 6.
+We cannot remove the reflection of al-Qaeda in the mirror of January 6.

-But you and I still have agency to turn our gaze toward that difficult reflection, to register the gifts of pain lying dormant within ourselves and our society.
+But you and I still have agency to face that challenging reflection, to embrace the experience of our pain as gifts of learning that lie dormant within ourselves and our society.
 We are imperfect works of art in the making.
-We can heal the darkness of supremacy, domination and cruelty with the small lights of kindness, dignity and understanding.
+But we can begin to heal the darkness of supremacy, domination and cruelty with the small lights of kindness, dignity and understanding.

 As Astrophysicist Neil deGrasse Tyson recently advised, beware the one who believes they have access to “the unassailable truth that others do not.”
 As wisdom demands, he warns, we must never underestimate the intelligence at work in the very strangeness of life’s design.
 Christ said of the mystery in John 14:2, “In my Father’s house are many mansions…” At the transcendent center with no circumference, within and beyond the mystery of human time, lies the only mythic past unerringly true.